-The Lead Agency proposes to construct and operate one high-cube warehouse totaling 1,063,852 square feet (sf) on 62.02 acres ("Proposed Project").
-The Proposed Project is surrounded by commercial and residential land uses to the north, commercial uses to the east, and public space to the south and west.
-Construction is expected to occur in one phase over one year starting in $2017^2$ .
+The Lead Agency proposes to construct and operate 1,845,000 square feet (sf) of high-cube warehouses, 362,000 sf of general light industry, and 66,000 sf of business parks on approximately 135 acres ("Proposed Project").
+The Proposed Project is surrounded by commercial and vacant land to the north, commercial and industrial uses to the east, vacant land to the south, and residential land uses to the west.
+Construction is expected to occur in two phases over two years starting in 2018.